standardweb3/standard3.0-contracts/README.md

 ## The Standard Super App: Your DeFi3.0 Gateway
 ![overview](./media/defi3.0.png)

-The **Standard super app** stands as a pinnacle in the DeFi3.0 ecosystem, bestowing individuals with a suite of integrated apps.
+The **Standard super app** stands as a pinnacle in the DeFi 3.0 ecosystem, bestowing individuals with a suite of integrated apps.
 Each app is meticulously designed to elevate diverse financial management and trading needs.
 Here's an overview what each component of Standard offers described as money legos.

 ![overview](./media/components_overview.png)